waliullah14/ECE-1204_2210035/Lab 01/Experiment_2.md

 ## Experiment No: 02
 ### Date of Submission: 09 September 2024
-### Name of the Experiment: Write a Java program to display the details of a university student, including department, roll number, name, series, and age.
+### Name of the Experiment: To write a C++ program to display the details of a university student, including department, roll number, name, series, and age.
 ### Theory:
 In C++ language, different classes and objects can be created and different problems can be solved easily reducing the length of the code.
 For declaring class the following syntax is followed:
 ```cpp